Snewkovits/NetChat/README.md

 Its a beginner online chat code with MySQL, free for everyone who want to use. <br>
-Click there for the [SQL code](https://github.com/Snewkovits/NetChat/blob/master/NetChat/Utils/MySQL.cs)
+Click here for the [SQL code](https://github.com/Snewkovits/NetChat/blob/master/NetChat/Utils/MySQL.cs).

 The code working with:
 - .NET 7.0